What is Medicaid?

 Medicaid is the largest payer for long-term care for all Americans and, often, the sole source of health and long-term care for many individuals with disabilities.

-One in seven Medicaid enrollees (or about 10.4 million Americans) is an individual with disabilities.
+One in eight Medicaid enrollees (or about 11 million Americans) is an individual with disabilities.
 Medicaid services such as attendant care, home health, adult day and prevocational services help individuals with disabilities remain in their home and communities and live productive lives.

 Some states offer Medicaid Buy-In programs that allow individuals with disabilities who are working to retain their needed health care coverage while earning above the regular Medicaid income limits.
 Prior to the Affordable Care Act, Medicaid was the only available insurance program that included the benefits that people with disabilities needed to support their health.